gnagarajan771/Selenium-Python-PageObjectModel-Project2/README.md

 4.)pytest_screenshots # consists of the screenshots of the test

-5.)test # consists of the test related to the modules i.e. Login, PIM, Admin and so on.
+5.)test # consists of the python tests related to the modules i.e. Login, PIM, Admin and so on.

 6.)utilities # consists of some helper functions to support the tests.